rnevarezc/tektonlabs.products/README.md

 ## Running Tests

-To run tests, connect to the running docker container using the command:
+To run tests, yo have to connect to the running docker container using the command:

 ```bash
   docker ps
   docker exec -it [CONTAINER_ID] bash
 ```

-Then run the following command in bash
+And then run the following command in bash

 ```bash
   pytest -v